tudusek/evtranslator/README.md

 Turn any input device to any input device(s) on Linux

 ## Usage
-`evtranslator /dev/input/eventX /path/to/configuration.lua`
+`evtranslator /dev/input/eventX /path/to/configuration.lua [--grab]`
-You need to have permissions to open */dev/uinput* and the event device you want to use
+You need to have permissions to open */dev/uinput* and the event device you want to use.
+`--grab` option will prevent other programs from recieving events from specified input device.

 ### Lua configuration
 Before you start read this [article](https://www.baeldung.com/linux/mouse-events-input-event-interface) to get better understanding how Linux input events work.